ef-labs/vertx-mod-mongo-gridfs/README.md

 * `port` Port at which the MongoDB instance is listening.
 Defaults to `27017`.
 * `db_name` Name of the database in the MongoDB instance to use.
 Defaults to `default_db`.
 * `pool_size` The number of socket connections the module instance should maintain to the MongoDB server.
 Default is 10.
+* `seeds` Use instead of host and port when connecting to a replica set.

 ## Operations